wireshark/wireshark/README.md

 -------

 Wireshark is distributed under the GNU GPLv2.
 See the file COPYING for the full text of the license.
-When in doubt the full text is the legally binding part.
+When in doubt, the full text is the legally binding part.
 These notes are just to make it easier for people that are not familiar with the GPLv2.